dandi/dandi-archive/doc/design/zarr-support-3.md

 If a client uploaded a file `1/2/3/foo.bar`, it would be stored at `dandiarchive/zarr/c1223302-aff4-44aa-bd4b-952aed997c78/1/2/3/foo.bar`.

-To avoid polluting the zarr archive data, tree hash checksums are stored next to the zarr archive: `dandiarchive/zarr_checksums/c1223302-aff4-44aa-bd4b-952aed997c78/...`
+To avoid polluting the zarr archive data, only the root checksum is stored in the database.
+All subdirectory tree hash checksums (including the root) are stored next to the zarr archive: `dandiarchive/zarr_checksums/c1223302-aff4-44aa-bd4b-952aed997c78/...`
 The algorithm used to generate the checksum files themselves is described below.

 ## Upload flow
 1. The client `POST`s to create a new zarr archive, or uses existing API endpoints to find the `zarr_id` of a zarr asset to modify.
 1. The client identifies some files in the zarr archive that it wants to upload.
 1. The client calculates the MD5 of each file.
 1. The client sends the paths+MD5s to `POST .../upload/` and receives a list of presigned upload URLs.
    * The size of the batch sent can be tuned by the client, up to a certain maximum.
    * Larger batches mean less overhead, but more data to retry in case of failure.